Lake View Cemetery: Construction of Wade Memorial Chapel

 In 1896, Jeptha H. Wade II decided to fund the construction of a new receiving vault and chapel, dedicated to the memory of his grandfather, at Lake View Cemetery.
 Wade asked the newly founded Cleveland architectural firm of Hubbell & Benes to create a preliminary design.
 He was so happy with their work that he chose this concept as the design for the chapel and commissioned Hubbell & Benes to finalize the blueprints.
 The association did not formally accept the new chapel until the plans were done.

 The site chosen for the chapel was between two existing lakes, diagonally across a road from the existing public vault.
 The exterior walls were clad in near-white Barre granite from Barre, Vermont.
 The interior decor was designed and manufactured by Tiffany & Co.
 The commission was considered so important that Louis Comfort Tiffany personally contacted Hubbell & Benes to win the job.
 The chapel featured a massive stained glass window at the rear and mosaics on each side wall.
-The stained glass window, titled Resurrection or Flight of the Soul, was designed by Tiffany artisan Agnes Northrop.
-Tiffany artist Frederick Wilson designed the wall mosaics.
+Portraying the resurrection of Jesus, the stained glass window, titled Resurrection was designed by Tiffany artisan Agnes Northrop; it is also known as the Flight of Souls as it depicts the saints standing next to Jesus.
+Tiffany artist Frederick Wilson designed the wall mosaics, which feature verses from the Christian Bible (I Corinthians, the Book of John, and the Book of Job).
 The Favrile glass and gold tile mosaics depicted the passage of life to death.
 The left side mosaic became known as "The River of Life", while the other had the title "The River of Death".
 The chapel featured a casket pedestal in place of an altar.
 This pedestal could be lowered mechanically through the floor into crypt, where the receiving vault was located.
 The "public" portion of the crypt could hold as many as 96 coffins.
 Two private receiving vaults also existed on the crypt level, closed off by marble doors.